In honor of fall (my favorite season) and Halloween, I had hoped to post a couple of pumpkin recipes this week.

 Next, add some tasty seasonings.

-Begin with curry powder for a ton of flavor and a hint of spiciness.
+Begin with a key ingredient in this dish, curry powder, for a ton of flavor and a hint of spiciness.

 Curry powder is considered a superfood because of the high levels of antioxidants found in the active ingredient, curcumin.
 Curcumin boosts the immune system and has been shown effective in cancer prevention and fighting off cancer cells.